The Tax Disputes and Litigation Review: Switzerland

 Regarding the interpretation of international tax treaties, it is accepted that they must be interpreted in accordance with the rules of public international law.
 The Vienna Convention on the Law of Treaties – Part III, Section 3, Interpretation of Treaties – applies for the interpretation of double taxation treaties.

-In a case of 5 May 2015, relating to total return swap agreements and other derivatives, the Federal Supreme Court denied the refund of withholding tax on the banks' declared dividend income for the main reason that the banks were not beneficial owners of the income, as the banks acted as a sort of intermediary companies that were legally, economically or factually forced to transfer the dividend income to their counterparties.
-Therefore, the banks could not claim the benefit of the double tax treaty (Switzerland–Denmark in this case).
+In a case of 5 May 2015, relating to total return swap agreements and other derivatives, the Swiss Federal Supreme Court denied the refund of withholding tax on the banks' declared dividend income for the main reason that the banks were not beneficial owners of the income, as the banks acted as a sort of intermediary companies that were legally, economically or factually forced to transfer the dividend income to their counterparties.
+Therefore, the banks could not claim the benefit of the double taxation treaty (Switzerland–Denmark in this case).
 In this regard, the court stated that the beneficial ownership criterion is an implicit requirement in all tax treaties.
-Thus, even if the double tax treaty Switzerland–Denmark did not contain an explicit reference to this requirement, tax authorities are entitled to apply the beneficial ownership requirement.
+Thus, even if the Switzerland–Denmark double taxation treaty did not contain an explicit reference to this requirement, tax authorities are entitled to apply the beneficial ownership requirement.
 The Federal Tax Administration will continue to apply its strict administrative practice and refuse refund of withholding tax in situations where it is assumed that the beneficial ownership is affected owing to derivatives strategies.
-The opinion of the Federal Supreme Court has been confirmed in its subsequent judgments.
+The opinion of the Swiss Federal Supreme Court has been confirmed in its subsequent judgments.

 Areas of focus

-In two recent cases, the Federal Supreme Court removed uncertainties surrounding tax rulings and offshore structures.
-In this regard, the Federal Supreme Court confirmed that the tax authorities should be stricter when dealing with exotic offshore structures.
+In two recent cases, the Swiss Federal Supreme Court removed uncertainties surrounding tax rulings and offshore structures.
+In this regard, the Swiss Federal Supreme Court confirmed that the tax authorities should be stricter when dealing with exotic offshore structures.
 Moreover, the roles between the cantonal and federal tax authorities have been clarified, meaning that only cantonal tax authorities have the power to grant tax rulings.

-Until February 2017, following a decision of the Federal Supreme Court, Swiss tax authorities had adopted a formalistic view on the notification deadlines to be respected to avoid the retaining of withholding tax (dividend notification procedure).
+Until February 2017, following a decision of the Swiss Federal Supreme Court, Swiss tax authorities had adopted a formalistic view on the notification deadlines to be respected to avoid the retaining of withholding tax (dividend notification procedure).
 The 30-day deadline for notification was seen as a forfeiture deadline rather than an indicative deadline.
 Consequently, in the case of non-respect of such notification deadline, withholding tax was immediately due on any dividends that were not declared in the notification procedure and interest on late payment was to be paid on the withholding tax due.
 However, on 15 February 2017, the Swiss Withholding Tax Act was amended in connection with the application of the notification procedure on intra-group dividends (withholding tax relief at source).
 It follows from this amendment that, although the 30-day deadline remains unchanged, interest for late payment is now prohibited.
 Therefore, during a period of one year following the entry into force of the new provisions, companies that paid such interest to the Federal Tax Administration have been able to claim these payments back.
 The new regulation also provides for a retroactive effect whereas the refund shall also apply to cases that occurred before the entry into force of the new provisions, unless the tax claims or the late payment interest claims are time-barred or have already effectively been assessed prior to 1 January 2011.

 Outlook and conclusions